-As Humboldt State University is a public institution, we currently do not offer financial aid international students.
+As Cal Poly Humboldt is a public institution, we currently do not offer financial aid international students.
 We do have limited scholarships for international students.
 You can find more information in our Funding & Scholarships section.
 Some students come with government scholarships from their home country, others use their own funds or family funds.
 Most students rely on their own or family's savings.
 You may be able to find financial aid or scholarships in your home countries or through U.S. organizations in specific fields.
 If you are a graduate student, you may be able to find graduate assistantships and/or tuition waivers through some graduate departments.
 Please consult with your department for details.

 International students are permitted to work on-campus up to 20 hours per week.
 Off-campus employment is not permitted during the first academic year and may only be granted with special work authorization by the Immigration service.
 A limited number of internship positions are available with a waiver of a portion of non-resident tuition in exchange for hours worked.
 Students must be enrolled full-time for at least one year in order to be eligible for these positions.

 You can send a scanned copy of your TOEFL or English scores for an initital evaluation.
 Before you enroll in classes, TOEFL scores must be submitted by the testing organization.
 Our college institution code is 4345.

 If you have attended a college or university in the U.S. and have completed English Composition (or equivalent) with a grade of B or higher, you do not need to submit your TOEFL score.
 Also, if you have graduated from an accredited four-year high school in the U.S. and have completed four years of English college preparation course work with grades of B or higher, you do not need to submit your TOEFL score.